tom-howard/ros/docs/com2009/assignment1/part1.md

     This confirms what we discovered earlier about the publisher(s) and subscriber(s) to the `/cmd_vel` topic.
 In addition, this also tells us the topic *type*, or the *type of message* that is being published on this topic.

-    This tells us a few things:
+    Overall, the output above tells us the following:

     1. The `/turtlebot3_teleop_keyboard` node is currently publishing (i.e. writing data) to the `/cmd_vel` topic, confirming what we saw from the `rqt_graph` node before.
     1. The `/gazebo` node is subscribing to the topic.
 This node is the Gazebo application that's running the simulation of the robot.
 The node therefore monitors (i.e. *subscribes* to) the `/cmd_vel` topic and makes the robot move in the simulator whenever a velocity command is published.